Poromechanics: Poroelastodynamics

 By introducing inertia terms in the set of governing equations shown above, the resulting solutions can capture fast dynamic effects such as wave propagation through porous medium, and thus the system is referred to as the theory of poroelastodynamics.
 One of the key findings is that there exist three types of elastic waves in poroelastic media: a shear or transverse wave, and two types of longitudinal or compressional waves, which Biot called type I and type II waves.
 The transverse and type I (or fast) longitudinal wave are similar to the transverse and longitudinal waves in an elastic solid, respectively.
 The slow compressional wave (also known as Biot's slow wave), is unique to poroelastic materials and is characterized by the out-of-phase movement between solid and fluid.
 The prediction of the Biot's slow wave generated some controversy, until it was experimentally observed by Thomas Plona in 1980.
 Conversion of energy from fast compressional and shear waves into the highly attenuating slow compressional wave is a significant cause of elastic wave attenuation in porous media.

 Other important early contributors to the theory of poroelastodynamics were Yakov Frenkel and Fritz Gassmann.
 Further reading about the dynamics and acoustics of porous media.

-Recent applications of poroelasticity to biology, such as modeling blood flows through the beating myocardium, have also required an extension of the equations to nonlinear (large deformation) elasticity and the inclusion of inertia forces.
+Recent applications of poroelasticity to biology, such as modeling blood flows through the beating heart muscle, have also required an extension of the equations to nonlinear (large deformation) elasticity and the inclusion of inertia forces.